 See a movie in Sag Harbor again.

-Let’s face it: Over the past year, the only flicks most of us have seen are off the net at home.
-But in Sag Harbor, there’s even more excitement to be back in front of a silver screen.
-Five years after the devastating blaze that nearly destroyed it (along with a handful of other village businesses), the Sag Harbor Cinema is finally back—and it’s better than ever.
-The Art Deco landmark debuted its latest incarnation this past spring, made possible by the Sag Harbor Partnership and the support of countless celebrity donors, many of whose names make cameos throughout the building.
+In Sag Harbor, there’s extra excitement to be back in front of a silver screen.
+A half-dozen years after the devastating blaze that nearly destroyed it (along with a handful of other village businesses), the Sag Harbor Cinema is back and better than ever.
+The Art Deco landmark debuted its latest incarnation back in Spring 2021, made possible by the Sag Harbor Partnership and the support of countless celebrity donors, many of whose names make cameos throughout the building.
 The formerly two-screen format is now three, juxtaposing cutting-edge projection and sound with meticulously-restored details like historic cast-iron seat ends, exit signs, and a recreation of the original fleur de lis wallpaper.
-Jacques Deray’s steamy 1969 La Piscine shares a stacked marquee with Lin-Manuel Miranda’s In the Heights and more.
-Artsy cinema isn’t the only draw, either: there’s a new bar and restaurant, along with a third-floor rooftop lounge with views over Peconic Bay.
+Artsy cinema isn’t the only draw, either: there’s also a bar and café, along with a third-floor rooftop lounge with views over Peconic Bay.

 You might ask, how on this green earth did a stand of honest-to-goodness Sequoia Sempervirens land at LongHouse Reserve?
 While the distantly-related Dawn Redwood is a not-uncommon street tree in certain corners of New York City, these specimens represent the evergreen conifers found only in the narrow coastal strip between Big Sur and Klamath, Oregon—and truth be told, they’re the only successful plantings anywhere on the East Coast.
 These particular trees were brought here two decades ago after a brief display at Rockefeller Center, and they fare quite well under Long Island’s marine layer fog (are you jealous, Karl?) — the very same force behind the mid summer temperatures that have drawn city folks out east for generations.
-Once you’ve had your Californian moment, check out the latest sculptural installations by Ai Weiwei, Beverly Pepper, and a litany of other artists, then take the 40 to the 27 and get back to the beach.
-Advanced tickets required; reserve yours here.
+Once you’ve had your Californian moment, check out sculptural installations by the likes of Ai Weiwei, Beverly Pepper, and a litany of other artists, then take the 40 to the 27 and get back to the beach.

 Find stranger things in Montauk.